Duplicate Check Filter

 Creating A Selection - Duplicate Record Check - For Donations Within Donor Accounts

 Note that for numeric fields, you should always specify the entire width of the field in the Characters column.
-This is because numbers are formatted as right-justified character values before they are compared, and you want to compare all digits of any two numeric values.
+This is because numbers are formatted as right-justified character values before they are compared, and you always want to compare all digits of any two numeric values.

 Also notice that we chose Donations for the Source Table when checking for duplicate donations.
 If we had left it set at the Header table, then only the most recent donation for each donor would have been considered.